-Electronic Health Records (EHRs) can improve the quality and efficiency of care substantially.
-The Health Information Technology for Economic and Clinical Health Act of 2009 (HITECH) has offered financial incentives to certain healthcare providers for demonstrating "meaningful use" of EHRs.
-Unfortunately, behavioral healthcare providers were not included in the incentive program.
-This has resulted in lower EHR adoption rates and fewer EHR developers creating systems that apply to behavioral healthcare and are interoperable with general healthcare.
+The behavioral healthcare field's information technology (IT) continues to lag a generation behind the IT capacity of its physical healthcare peers.
+This gap is largely due to behavioral healthcare providers' exclusion from The Health Information Technology for Economic and Clinical Health Act (HITECH), which offered financial incentives to other healthcare providers for demonstrating "meaningful use" of electronic health records (EHR).
+Unfortunately, today our field has much lower EHR adoption rates and a lack of EHR developers creating IT systems for the behavioral healthcare patient population.

-It is well past the time to enable meaningful connectivity between behavioral healthcare providers and the rest of the healthcare delivery system.
-This overdue step would materially advance the goals of parity, improve overall quality and transitions of care across settings, and help provide greater safety for patients suffering under the nation's mental health crisis.
+This overdue investment would materially advance the goals of parity, improve overall quality and transitions of care across settings, and help provide greater safety for patients suffering under the nation's MH crisis.